nanobox-io/nanobox-docs/source/getting-started/nonpersistent-writable-dirs.html.md

 ## Recommended Uses

 ### Static Asset Caching
 Nonpersistent writable directories are a great solution for caching static assets.
 The files are local, so reads and writes are fast.
 Caches are built organically as requests hit each instance.
-Also, there’s no chance of multiple instances trying to write to the same cache file and interrupting network storage connections.
+Also, there is no chance of multiple instances trying to write to the same cache file and interrupting network storage connections.

 #### Priming Caches on Deploy
 If using a `before_deploy` or `after_deploy` hook to prime your cache on deploy, these commands will only run on one of your service’s instances.
 In services with more than one instance, you should use `before_deploy_all` and `after_deploy_all` hooks to run the command on all instances.